wes648/Westerfit.jl/README.md

 Please feel free to direct any questions about the program to westerfit@proton.me

-Currently the program breaks when doing simulations with no internal rotor.
-I'll try to fix this in the upcoming 2.0 version of westerfit
+If you are using westerfit on a molecule with no internal rotation, be sure to use stages=1 !!!

 # Quickstart